DorothyEwuah/DorothyEwuah/README.md

   <img align="right" src="https://user-images.githubusercontent.com/36108891/148312426-9850294e-aed0-473f-ab98-f1dc807776d3.jpg" />
   </a>

-- 🔭 I’m currently working on a Web Portal for Reviews and SMS tracking with Angular;
+- 🔭 I’m currently personally working on a Web Portal for Reviews and SMS tracking with Angular;
 - 🌱 I'm currently learning game developement with [Unity](https://learn.unity.com/);
 - 🚀 I’m currently learning about data structures and algorithms on [Hackerrank](https://www.hackerrank.com/dorothyewuah1?hr_r=1);
 - 👯 I’m looking to collaborate on a Web development or gaming project to improve my skills;